 This compilation image shows (from L to R) presidential candidates Lee Jae-myung, Yoon Suk-yeol, Sim Sang-jeung and Ahn Cheol-soo.
 (Yonhap)

-The survey had a margin of error of plus or minus 3.1 percentage points at a 95 percent confidence level.
-(Yonhap)
+Yoon led Lee by 9.1 percentage points, which was outside the margin of error of plus or minus 3.1 percentage points at a 95 percent confidence level.

 Ahn Cheol-soo, the presidential candidate of the minor opposition People's Party, lost 2.4 percentage points to post 9.8 percent.

 Sim Sang-jeung of the minor progressive Justice Party earned 3.9 percent.

 Asked to pick the candidate most likely to win, 48.4 percent chose Yoon, while 42.4 percent picked Lee.
 (Yonhap)

 For more information regarding the survey results, visit the National Election Survey Deliberation Commission homepage.